Troubleshooting

 Step 10

-The Trace Result displays the results for each phase that the PCAP packets has traveled through the system.
-Click on the individual packet to view the traces results for the packet.
+The Trace Result displays the results for each phase that the PCAP packets have traveled through the system.
+Click an individual packet to view the traces results for the packet.
 You can do the following:

-• Copy (Copycopy icon) the trace results to clipboard.
+• Copy (Copycopy icon) the trace results to the clipboard.

 • Expand or collapse (Expand or collapseexpand or collapse icon) the displayed results.

-• Maximize (Maximizemaximize icon) the trace result screen.
+• Maximize (Maximizemaximize icon) the trace result window.

-The time elapsed information that is useful to gauge the processing efforts are displayed for each phase.
-The total time that is taken for the entire flow of packets flowing from an ingress to an egress interface is also displayed in the results section.
+The time elapsed information, useful to gauge the processing efforts, is displayed for each phase.
+The results section also displays the total time taken for packets flowing from an ingress to an egress interface.

 The Trace History pane displays the stored trace details for each PCAP trace.
 It can store up to 100 packet traces.
 You can select a saved trace and run the packet trace activity again.
 You can do the following: